 In 2008, the agriculture and fisheries sector contributed QR268 million (US\$74 million) to Qatar's total nominal GDP, or 0.1% of the total.
+This percentage contribution remained constant through the first six months of 2009.
 The agriculture and fisheries sector has only played a minor role in the modern Qatari economy because of unsuitable weather and environmental conditions.
 Cultivable land only accounts for approximately 5.7% of Qatar's total surface area.